The Gunpowder Plot*

 going to be very high profile.)

-I know of another barony near the east coast that stopped being used.
+I knew of another barony near the east coast that stopped being used.

 It was just forgotten (or covered up) about when an unknown mold the local

-villagers and the entire barons family when they drank the ale that the baron provided for a
+villagers and the entire barons family tripped out when they drank the ale that the baron provided for a

 wedding which he had made from bad grain.
 It killed over 200 people.